MPGsebkli27/PiGame/README.md

 ## Getting Started

-To get started, simply open the `index.html` file in your web browser.
-You can also host the files on a web server to share the game with others.
+To get started, click [here](https://mpgsebkli27.github.io/pigame.githib.io/) to open the game in your web browser.
 No additional setup is required.

 ## Technologies Used